-Prior to WFM 7.1.2, time-off types, particularly part-day time-off types, were configured using exception types.
-Genesys recommends that you make use of the new time-off capabilities rather than configuring time off using exception types.
+Genesys recommends that you make use of the time-off capabilities introduced in 8.x releases, rather than configuring time off using exception types.

 Meetings

 Use the Meetings module to create meetings and assign them to agents.
 You can set up a series of recurring meetings that must meet your constraints for frequency, number of occurrences, and so on.